renovatebot/renovate/lib/modules/platform/gerrit/index.md

 - Set your HTTP access token as an environment variable `RENOVATE_PASSWORD`, or
 - Set your HTTP access token when you run Renovate in the CLI with `--password=`

-This user must be allowed to assign the Code-Review label with "+2" to their own changes for "automerge" to work.
+The Gerrit user account must be allowed to assign the Code-Review label with "+2" to their own changes for "automerge" to work.

 You must set `platform=gerrit` in your Renovate config file.